 A minimum standard in English language of IELTS 6.5 or equivalent will be required for students whose first language is not English.
 Pre-course English Language tuition is available.

-Cardiff School of Planning and Geography is able to offer a reduction in tuition fees of £500 to all Cardiff University alumni.
+The Cardiff School of Geography and Planning is able to offer a reduction in tuition fees of £500 to all Cardiff University alumni.

 For other funding opportunities available through the School, please visit their Tuition Fees and Funding webpage.